scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 ### 🥅 TODO **Goals / Checks**

 - [ ] 👀👀 Time to check your general knowledge.
-You've written the basic core functions of a simple yearn strategy.
+You've written the basic core functions of a simple Sommelier adaptor.
 Can you outline what scenarios exist when Strategists call `callOnAdaptor()` with the following encoded function calls?
     1. `depositToVault()`
     2. `withdrawFromVault()`
     3. `getRewards()`